 Return packaging and prints for recycling

-You will cover the cost of shipping, and if you like, we will give you store credit that can be used at www.KiwiFil.com:
+If you like, we will give you a bit of store credit in return that can be used at www.KiwiFil.com:

 - Boxes and spools: $1/each